Lafayette-FSAE/scada/manual.md

 psql -h localhost -p 5432 -d <databasename> -U <username>
 ```

 The databasename and username will be the ones chosen while setting up Postgres.
 This will prompt you for a password, which is also chosen during the setup process.
-If successful, you will be entered into a REPL where you can excecute SQL commands against the database.
+If successful, you will be entered into a REPL where you can execute SQL commands against the database.

-Typing `\dt` will show the list of tables, and shoudl include at least a data and sensors table.
+Typing `\dt` will show the list of tables, and should include at least a data and sensors table.
 Running the command `select * from data;` will show the contents of the data table.
 Confirm that the logger is working correctly by checking the end of the table to see if new data is being written.

 ## Configuration